puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/typescript.md

 main();
 ```

-We can then compile and bundle this TypeScrpt code to JavaScript and execute
+We can then compile and bundle this TypeScript code to JavaScript and execute
 using artemis!